The current conditions are good for crops and favourable for mice. Farmers need to act now to minimise damage to crops, equipment and homes.

 - Be alert for an increase in mouse numbers.

-- Measure mouse activity by using the downloadable chew cards.
+- Measure mouse activity by using the downloadable chew cards or counting burrows.

 - Follow the label when baiting.
 This reduces the risk of bait aversion and harm to other animals.

 - Reduce alternative food sources for mice that will compete with your bait.

 - Bait with neighbours in a co-ordinated strategy for area-wide management and highest impact.

 - Monitor the success of baiting as your crop matures.

 - Report and map what you see on the MouseAlert app or website.

 - Wear gloves and protective clothing when handling baits, dead mice and items contaminated by mice.

 - Wash your hands after contact with baits, mice or contaminated items.